IPT-OMICS/IPT-OMICS/docs/source/Access.rst

 Next Steps
 ----------

-Once you can login to the login nodes, you then have a few options:
+Once you can login to the master node, you then have a few options:

 * See the :doc:`software` section for information about the cluster's provided software, such as compilers, SDKs, common